After 42 years, I went back to Alabama. Bear Bryant and Crimson Tide still loom large

-Columnist Larry Stone this week visited Huntsville, Ala., where he spent 2½ years living with his family.
+Columnist Larry Stone this week visited Alabama, where he spent 2½ years living with his family.
 While he lived there, it didn’t take long to find out that the one thing that united Alabamans was football, and that Bear Bryant ruled that domain.

 TUSCALOOSA, Ala. – I spent Thursday morning transported back to my youth, specifically the 2½ years I spent at Virgil I. Grissom High School in Huntsville, Ala., when no figure loomed larger – or more mythic – than Paul W. “Bear” Bryant.

-I had landed in Huntsville (pronounced “Hunts” as in Haunts, and “Ville” as in vull, rhymes with bull – HAUNTSvull, heavy emphasis on the first syllable) halfway through my freshman year.
+I had landed in Huntsville halfway through my freshman year.
 I was uprooted from Southern California when my father, a NASA employee, landed at the Marshall Space Flight Center to work on the Apollo program.
 My school, in fact, was named for one of the astronauts who died during a pre-launch test of Apollo 1.

 Talk about culture shock.
 This was 1971, the heart of the George Wallace era in the post (but barely) segregation South.
 It didn’t take long, however, to find out that the one thing that united Alabamians, and uncorked their passion, was football, and that the Bear ruled that domain.